nileio/node-red-contrib-puppeteer-core-chromium/README.md

 # node-red-contrib-puppeteer-core

-# Forked from node-red-contrib-puppeteer-new
+> Forked from node-red-contrib-puppeteer-new

 Fork reason, chromium dependency issues in alpine when installed via npm.
-Solution: use `puppeteer-core` and use `apk` to install chromium
+Solution: use `puppeteer-core` and use `apk` to install chromium.
+Then launch chromium with `--no-sandbox`.

 ```
 # Dockerfile example